francisco-solis99/react-projects/projects/05-searcher-movie/README.md

 ## Requierements:
 - [✅] You need to show a input to search the movie and a button to search
 - [✅] Enlist movies and show the title, year and the poster statically
-- [] Enlist the found movies and show the title, year and the poster dinamically
+- [✅] Enlist the found movies and show the title, year and the poster dinamically
-- [] The movies have to be show them in a responsive grid
+- [✅] The movies have to be show them in a responsive grid

 ## First iteration
-- Avoid the serach both times
+- Avoid the search both times the same query search
 - Make the search automatically when you write
 - Avoid the continous searching when you write